-Come and explore this creative list of ideas for writing— It’s an English teacher’s worst-kept secret: the more kids write, the better they get at writing.
+Wondering how to use writing prompts with your kids?
+You’re in luck.
+Take a look and explore this wonderful and inspiring list of ideas — It’s an English teacher’s worst-kept secret: the more kids write, the better they get at writing.
 And whether your kids love writing creatively or complain about writing even simple book reports, they should be writing something every single day if you want them to improve their skills.

 To help you get your students write regularly, we’ve created a special month-long series of writing prompts to use in your classroom.
 This set of prompts includes material for 31 days, but individual prompts can easily be cut out or modified based on the length of the month you’re using it in and based on whether or not you wish to assign writing homework on the weekends.

 - In Week 1, students will focus on and evaluate their current writing abilities and their overall study habits.

 - In Week 2, students will set goals (and reflect on their progress) for the week, while also practicing general reflective and recap writing.

 - In Week 3, students will write about their friends and family—as well as how they interact with the people in their lives.

 - And in Week 4, students will think about their futures—and consider the potential paths that await them!

 The series concludes with a few reflective prompts on what they’ve learned from journaling—so that by the end of the month, your students will truly understand the value of writing regularly.
 Enjoy and keep on writing!

 How to Writing Prompts: